Process for a Child Care Provider to Become Listed with DHS

 - Contacting your local DHS Self-Sufficiency office, or

 - Asking the family.
 The family gets this form from their DHS worker.

 Carefully follow instructions on the form.
 If the listing form is not complete, it may be returned to you, and processing will be delayed.
 Delays in DPU receiving this form will affect when payment can start.

 You may contact the Direct Pay Unit at 1-800-699-9074 if you have questions about completing the form.

 For more information about becoming a child care provider see the Child Care Provider Guide.

 What is the DHS Integrated Child Care Program?

-The Department of Human Services (DHS) (formally know as Adult and Family Services (AFS)) helps some low-income parents pay for child care.
+The Department of Human Services (DHS), helps some low-income parents pay for child care.
 These are parents or caretakers who need child care because they are employed or preparing for employment.
 Parents apply for child care assistance, or subsidy, at a local DHS office in their area.
 The amount of the subsidy is based on a number of factors, including the family's income, type of child care and how many hours of care are needed.

 If the parent is eligible, the subsidy is paid directly to the child care provider by the Direct Pay Unit (DPU) in Salem.
 Providers must be "listed" with DPU before a payment can be issued.
 For more information please call Lane Family Connection, or go to the DHS Child Care Co-Payment Calculation website.